Summary: The Screen Chameleon Cage

 Tall Screen Cage System

 This cage measures 23.75″ wide x 23″ deep x 48″ high.
-It includes, a solid back panel, six Dragon Ledges, a Hydration Mount which accepts Mist King and Cli-Mist nozzles, solid & screen floor, and a fitted drainage tray.
-The Dragon Strand systems are the only ones with Dragon Ledges and a drainage tray.
+It includes, a solid back panel, six Dragon Ledges, a Hydration Mount which accepts Mist King and Cli-Mist nozzles, solid & screen floor, and a seamless drainage tray.

 Note: This cage system is available now and can be purchased by clicking the image